 Through the issuance of tax exempt mortgage revenue bonds, THDA makes homeownership funds available for first-time, low- and moderate-income homebuyers.
-THDA does not serve as a direct lender, but works with approximately 130 originating agents (OAs) throughout the state.
+THDA does not serve as a direct lender, but works with approximately 90 originating agents (OAs) throughout the state.
 The originating agents prepare and package the application along with other required documentation.
 The package is then sent to THDA for underwriting.
 THDA then issues a commitment of funding, usually within one to two weeks, to the originating agent, and the loan goes to closing.
 Each time a bond issue occurs, the agency notifies originating agents as well as real estate agents.

-At present, the agency has three Homeownership programs.
+At present, the agency has four Homeownership programs.
 Income limits and acquisition limits apply to each.

-In the Great Rate program, income limits vary by county and by household size.
-The lowest household income rates, which occur in the rural non-metro counties, are \$50,300 for a household of one or two persons and \$57,800 for a household of three or more persons.
-The highest household income rates occur in Nashville MSA counties and are \$61,500 for households of one or two persons, and \$70,800 for households of three or more persons.
-Acquisition cost limits are \$172,632 for all counties except those in the Nashville MSA, where the limit is \$226,100.
+In the Great Rate program, the interest rate as of April 24, 2008 is 5.8%.
+Income limits vary by county and by household size.
+The lowest household income rates, which occur in the rural nonmetro counties, are \$51,200 for a household of one or two persons and \$58,880 for a household of three or more persons.
+The highest household income rates occur in Nashville MSA counties and are \$61,600 for households of one or two persons, and \$70,840 for households of three or more persons.
+Acquisition cost limits are \$200,160 for all counties except those in the Nashville MSA, where the limit is \$226,100.
 Income and acquisition cost limits are subject to change.
+In addition, homebuyer education is not required for this program.